 Learning and Teaching Enhancement Values

-Learning for employment
+Learning for personal growth and employment

-Integrated and sustainable teaching practice
+Integrated and sustainable learning and teaching

 Harnessing open education approaches